 Other probiotics for dogs we really liked were

-- Native Pet Probiotic for Dogs: Our TOP Pick!
+- Native Pet Probiotic for Dogs: Best with 4 ingredients

 - Pet Naturals of Vermont – Probiotic for Dogs: Best Pick for The Smaller Dogs

 - Purina FortiFlora Probiotics for Dogs: Best Probiotic for Puppies